ContextualAI/contextual-mcp-server/README.md

 # Contextual MCP Server

 A Model Context Protocol (MCP) server that provides RAG (Retrieval-Augmented Generation) capabilities using Contextual AI.
 This server integrates with a variety of MCP clients.
+It provides flexibility in you can decide what functionality to offer in the server.
 In this readme, we will show integration with the both Cursor IDE and Claude Desktop.

+Contextual AI now offers a hosted server inside the platform available at: https://mcp.app.contextual.ai/mcp/ After you connect to the server, you can use the tools, such as query, provided by the platform MCP server.

 ## Overview

-This MCP server acts as a bridge between AI interfaces (Cursor IDE or Claude Desktop) and a specialized Contextual AI agent.
+An MCP server acts as a bridge between AI interfaces (Cursor IDE or Claude Desktop) and a specialized Contextual AI agent.
 It enables:

 1. **Query Processing**: Direct your domain specific questions to a dedicated Contextual AI agent
 2. **Intelligent Retrieval**: Searches through comprehensive information in your knowledge base